Can Foreigners Open a Company in Turkey Without Living There?

 A company can be registered and still be hard to use.
 Banking, registered address, accounting, tax filings, invoice readiness, employment and first commercial contracts should be planned alongside incorporation.

-Remote Setup Mistakes
+Practical Risks in Remote Setup

 • forming the company before choosing the right company type